 Today’s featured poem is from Lisel Mueller’s 1996 Pulitzer-winning collection, ‘Alive Together‘.
-The first section of this book includes poems about her personal history, memories of the past and thoughts on existence and mortality.
-Perfectly positioned as the first within that section, this is a classic Mueller poem – taking the ordinary and everyday and, with a well-honed precision of language and imagery, unfolding rich, intricate layers of meaning.
+The first section of this book includes poems about her personal history, memories of the past, and thoughts on existence and mortality.
+Perfectly positioned as the first within that section, this is a classic Mueller poem, taking the ordinary and everyday and, with a well-honed precision of language and imagery, unfolding rich, intricate layers of meaning.
 Whether you find yourself reflecting on the latter or just enjoying her abilities to use simple language to evoke so much, you will be drawn irresistibly to read it again and again.

 The choice of this particular poem and theme rather than something by a South African poet on apartheid (as I had originally planned due to Nelson Mandela’s death), might surprise some regular readers.
-So, allow me to digress just a bit to offer a justification of sorts.
-Perhaps, less of a justification and more of a description of how my train of thoughts led to this selection.
+So allow me to digress just a bit to offer a justification of sorts.
+Perhaps less of a justification and more of a description of how my train of thoughts led to this selection.

 With the passing of a great soul, we find ourselves, sometimes, examining the shapes and textures of our own lives.
 Not that we would really want to trade our quietly-passing (in relative terms) days for the tumultuous unknowns that mark the ones of those passed.
-But, the opportunity to think of one’s life in the time of another’s death is something we all indulge in – consciously or not – like taking a much-needed deep breath of air into our lungs.
-And, whether we do this stock-taking by looking backward or forward, what we’re searching for cannot always be given voice, and, often, not even proper thought.
+But the opportunity to think of one’s life at the time of another’s death is something we all indulge in — consciously or not — like taking a much-needed deep breath of air into our lungs.
+And, whether we do this stock-taking by looking backward or forward, what we’re searching for cannot always be given voice, and often, not even proper thought.
 But, perhaps, there is a fresh knowing in our bones of what matters in this world or a vitalized sense in our being of the current of life that still hums within and all around us.
-So, from “taking stock”, I was reminded of this particular poem, where Mueller, in this list format (long before listicles became popular, I might add), gives us a catalog of her own life’s events.
+So, from “taking stock”, I was reminded of this particular poem where Mueller, in this list format (long before listicles became popular, I might add), gives us a catalog of her own life’s events.

 First, let me say what I really like about the 20 stanzas here.
 In describing the important milestones of her personal journey, she does not get maudlin.
 There is no self-recrimination, sense of inadequacy, bitterness.
 This is not to suggest that “maudlin” is an undesired quality in poems.
 Sometimes, we need the darker energies to help us get through our own dark tunnels.
-But, what this poem shows us is that, having got through those difficult times, it is possible to leave behind the darkness.
+The poem shows us that, having got through those difficult times, it is possible to leave behind the darkness.
 Or, at least, it is possible to see through it finally as we were not able to at the time.

 Also, there is never any excess in Mueller’s poems, the kind that Gombrowicz condemned in his diatribe ‘Against Poets’: